Have you had reviews disappearing from your listing without warning?

 Amazon Review Blocks And Deletions – In Summary

 The world of Amazon reviews is scary, as more and more sellers are beginning to realize.
 You can do everything by the book, yet at any moment the book can change, or you fall victim to something that wasn’t in the book.

-While many see Amazon’s aggressive stance as a problem, ultimately this is a positive move.
-Dodgy grey and black-hat sellers are getting taken out, leaving more of the market for people who play by the rules.
+While many see Amazon’s aggressive stance as a problem, ultimately this is a positive thing.
+Dodgy grey and black-hat sellers are getting taken out, leaving more market share for people who play by the rules.